LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 ## Use cases as the testsuite of product design

-The most discerning of readers may have noticed that despite the name, it’s still about the use case:
+The most discerning of readers may have noticed that despite the name, it’s still all about the use cases:
 **eigensolutions just expose links between use cases that may have been hard to detect, but seem obvious in retrospect**.
 To take the `mv-value` example above, one *could* have seen in advance that all of these use cases were fundamentally about rendering programmatically derived structured data on custom UIs.
 But wasn't it much easier to see in retrospect?